-significant proportion of smoking-attributable deaths are related to cardiovascular disease.34 Smoking is known to cause an acute rise in blood pressure5 and contribute to arterial Hypertension, in turn, is an important risk factor for most downstream cardiovasca.' diseases.
-11-13 The book. on cardiovascular disease underscore the importance of further reducing smoking prevalence in the general population and the continued need to promote smoking cessation among adults who smoke.
+significant proportion of smoking-attributable deaths are related to cardiovascular disease.34 Smoking is known to cause an acute rise in blood pressure5 and contribute to arterial stiffness, 6 and has been associated with an increased risk of developing hypertension. ^{57-10} Hypertension, in turn, is an important risk factor for most downstream cardiovascular diseases.
+11-13 The health hazards of smoking on cardiovascular disease underscore the importance of further reducing smoking prevalence in the general population and the continued need to promote smoking cessation among adults who smoke.